-Experimental Framework
+4 Experimental Framework

-The experiments in this paper were performed using benchmarks from the SPEC95, SPEC2000 and MiBench, version 1.0, suites with train or reference inputs.
+The experiments in this paper were performed using benchmarks from the SPEC95, SPEC2000 and MiBench1.0, suites with train or reference inputs.
 All benchmarks are compiled with gcc 2.7 with -O3 optimizations for the PISA instruction set architecture [7].
 For almost all of the experiments we report results for the following six benchmarks: gcc95, go95, perl95, vortex00, mesa00 and basicmath.
-These benchmarks were selected, because they have the largest miss rates across the cache configurations we considered and, therefore, more likely to benefit from the techniques proposed in this report.
-Table 4.2 shows the dynamic instructions skipped and simulated for these benchmarks.
-Nevertheless, for some experiments (Section 8) the performance is reported for all the benchmarks that we were able to compile using the simplescalar compiler.
+These benchmarks were selected because they have the largest miss rates across the cache configurations we considered and, therefore, more likely to benefit from the techniques proposed in this report.
+Table 1 shows the dynamic instructions skipped and simulated for these benchmarks.

-We assess and compare the performance impact of the different techniques using both functional (modified sim-fast [7]) and timing (modified sim-out-of-order [7]) simulators.
+We assess and compare the performance impact of the different techniques using both functional (modified sim-fast [7]) and performance (modified sim-out-of-order [7]) simulators.
 The functional simulator is used for quick characterization of the design space in Sections 5 and 6.
-The timing simulator is used in all other cases to model an out-of-order processor with the configuration listed in Table 4.1.
+The performance simulator is used in all other cases to model an out-of-order processor with the configuration listed in Table 2.
 The performance metrics used in this study are instructions per cycle (IPC), hit/miss rates and the CCD (or duplication) rate of each benchmark.
 The CCD rate refers to the fraction of misses that are for duplicate-blocks.